 The instrument performance is monitored each month by measuring and analysing a high SNR transmission spectrum of the HCl calibration cell (ID: 49), as described in (Hase et al., 1999).
-The LINEFIT analysis software is used to infer the instrument lineshape (ILS) from the experimental HCl spectral lines, as any lineshape uncertainty will contribute to error on the retrieved gas DMF (Hase et al., 2013).
+The LINEFIT analysis software is used to infer the instrument lineshape (ILS) from the experimental HCl spectral lines, as any lineshape uncertainty will contribute to error on the retrieved gas column VMR (Hase et al., 2013).

 The simple parametrization of the ILS model was used when running LINEFIT.
 The spectral window of analysis was selected to be 5670-5805 cm-1.
 The results of more than 3 years of monthly ILS measurements are summarized in Fig. 5.
-The variation of spectrometer modulation efficiency (ME) is consistently well within the requirement 0.95 < ME < 1.05 over the full range of OPD, as seen in Fig. 5 which shows the extreme values of ME picked up from each of the ME vs OPD output analyses.
-The

-210 repeated column value for HCl shows a systematic bias of 0.7% and a one sigma scatter of 0.4%.
+The spectrometer is consistently well within the requirement of < 5% of modulation efficiency (ME) variation over the OPD, as the ME plot in Fig. 5 only shows the extrema picked up from each of the ME vs OPD output analysis.
+The repeated column value for H35Cl shows a systematic bias of 0.7% and a one sigma scatter of 0.4%.
 The residual between the LINEFIT-inferred ILS and the modelled one used in the retrieval processor shows small discrepancies.
 In the near future, we will look into using the measured lineshape as input parameter for column retrieval.